geoffreynyaga/aerocalc/README.md

 > #### AeroCalc Aeronautical Engineering Calculations
 >
-> AeroCalc is a pure python package that performs various aeronautical engineering calculations.
+> AeroCalc is a python utility package that performs various aeronautical engineering calculations.
 >
 > Currently it provides:
 >